dalibo/emaj/docs/en/webUsage.rst

 The displayed page contains a first line returning global counters.

-On each line of the statistics table, the user can click on a “*SQL*” button to easily look at the log tables content.
-A click on this button opens the SQL editor window and proposes the statement displaying the content of the log table that corresponds to the selection (table, time frame, role, statement type).
-The user can modify this suggested statement before executing it to better fit his needs.
+On each line of the statistics table, the user can click on a "*SQL*" button to easily look at the log tables content.
+A click on this button opens a window to set the SQL generation parameters.
+Then, the generated SQL statement is displayed into the SQL editor window, so that the user can adjust it before execution to better fit his needs.

 Tables group content
 --------------------